google/earthenterprise/README.md

 * Ubuntu 10.04, 12.04 and 14.04 LTS

 Refer to the [wiki](https://github.com/google/earthenterprise/wiki/Build-Instructions) for instructions on building from source on one of these platforms.

+### Known Issues

+Known issues can be tracked via the GitHub Issues page or the weekly updated [wiki page](https://github.com/google/earthenterprise/wiki/Known-Issues).